CCPBioSim/tw2025-dna-workshop/README.md

 Contact
 -------

-Please direct all comments and queries to Shozeb Haider (shozeb.haider@ucl.ac.uk)
+Please direct all comments and queries to Shozeb Haider